top of page

 After the police have completed their investigation, they hand the case over to the public prosecutor.
 The public prosecutor then looks at the file and decides on the next steps.
 In the best case scenario, the public prosecutor simply drops the case (e.g. because of the triviality or innocence).
 At this stage of the case, a lawyer can be extremely helpful , as he is able to negotiate with the public prosecutor to drop the case (e.g. in return for payment of a sum of money).

 If the public prosecutor does not discontinue the proceedings, it has the option of either issuing a penal order (§§ 407 ff.
-StPO) or bringing charges before a criminal court (§§ 198 ff.
+StPO) or filing charges in a criminal court (§§ 198 ff.
 StPO).
 In the case of a penal order, you only have to pay a fine.
-If the public prosecutor brings charges before the criminal court, however, you will have to answer to a German criminal court.
+If the public prosecutor files charges in a criminal court, however, you will have to answer to a German criminal court.
 As a foreigner, you should definitely avoid this, as you face significant consequences under immigration law if you are convicted.
-The consequences of a conviction or a penal order (i.e. if the proceedings have failed to be discontinued with the help of a lawyer) are described below.

 The court proceedings officially begin with the delivery of the indictment.
 This document is of central importance as it forms the basis of the proceedings.
 The indictment tells you exactly what crimes you are accused of, as well as when and where they are alleged to have been committed.